A-Potion/click/README.md

-# Welcome to your Expo app 👋
+# Click

-Click!
 It's a mobile app for trainers and trainees.